Parallel in time partially explicit splitting scheme for high contrast linear multiscale diffusion problems: Multiscale space construction

 \subsection{Construction of two multiscale subspaces}

-For channelized/fractured media, the construction of multiscale subspaces can be simplified.
-That is, denote by the computational domain $\Omega = \Omega_m \bigoplus_{l=1}^s d_l\Omega_{f,l}$, where $m$ and $f$ denote the matrix and fractures.
+For channelized media, the construction of multiscale subspaces can be simplified.
+That is, denote by the computational domain $\Omega = \Omega_m \bigoplus_{l=1}^s d_l\Omega_{f,l}$, where $m$ and $f$ denote the matrix region and fracture region.
 In the fracture regions $\Omega_{f,l}$, the scalar $d_{l}$ and $s$ denote the aperture and the number of the discrete fracture networks, respectively.
-Since the value of the permeabilities in the matrix and fracture regions can differ in magnitudes, thus we can construct constraint energy minimizing basis functions via NLMC, such that the obtained basis functions can automatically separate continua such as matrices and fracture.
+Since the value of the permeabilities in the matrix and fracture regions can differ in magnitudes, thus we can construct constraint energy minimizing basis functions via NLMC, such that the obtained basis functions can automatically separate two continua.
 Specifically, for a given coarse block $K_{i}$, we use constants for each individual fracture network and then a constant for the matrix to form a auxiliary space.
 That is to say, for any coarse block $K_{i}$, we write $K_{i}=K_{i,f}\cup K_{i,m}$, where $K_{i,f}:=\{f_{j}^{(i)}, j=1,\cdots,m_{i}\}$ is the high-contrast channelized region, $m_{i}$ is the number of non-connected fractures in $K_{i}$, $K_{i,m}$ is its complement in $K_{i}$.
 Then we define two auxiliary spaces

 Then the NLMC basis functions are obtained by finding $\psi_{m}^{(i)}\in V_{0}(K_{i}^{+})$ and $\mu_{0}^{(j)},\mu_{n}^{(j)}\in\mathbb{R}$ from the following localized constraint energy minimizing problem